Stop overpaying - start transferring money with Ogvio. Join the waitlist & grab early Rewards NOW! 🎁

 It means that, if you want to take your money out of crypto, then you might need to transfer it to another exchange that can do this for you, such as Binance or Coinbase.
 Theoretically, MEXC does have the capability to do this via its P2P portal, but its availability is rather low.

-When I checked this, I found that the only fiat currencies being supported are EUR, VND, RUB, and KRW.
-This is because it will all depend on which parties are actually using the P2P portal and which ones are open to facilitating such trades.
+When I checked this, I found that there are a few different fiat currencies supported, including EUR, VND, RUB, and KRW.
+The currencies depend on which parties are actually using the P2P portal and which ones are open to facilitating such trades.

 This aspect is mentioned in several user MEXC reviews.
 After all, the act of moving funds from one wallet to another can be costly, depending on the cryptocurrency, and so this can eat away at profits.
 On the other hand, MEXC fees are really low, so it does make up for that in a way.